 The project removed tons of debris left behind from a clam-growing operation that went out of business decades ago.
-Plastic, netting, cages, buoys, pipes and ropes created navigation hazards and littered salt marshes, seagrass beds and oyster beds.
+The debris included plastic, netting, cages, buoys, pipes, and ropes created navigation hazards and littered salt marshes, seagrass beds, and oyster beds.

-In November 2017, 52 volunteers from Cherry Point Marine Corps Air Station Cherry Point participated in cleanup of the shoreline at the Harkers Island site.
-They helped remove approximately 3,000 pounds of debris that was blown ashore over years of storms.
-Some of the volunteers joined James Morris, ecologist at NOAA, on a boat to collect pilings and PVC piping at an offshore portion of the site.
-A local contractor, Brooks Dredging and Marine Construction Inc. also worked for a full week in December 2018 to remove embedded aquaculture debris from public trust bottom.
-They removed 21 dump truck loads from the site, with a total weight of 590,000 pounds of sandbags, pilings and screens.
-The Duke University Marine Robotics and Remote Sensing research group monitored the site for recovery of marsh and sea grass used fixed wing and rotor drones.
-The study provided valuable methodology for differentiating artificial substrates from natural substrates using aerial imagery.
+In November 2017, 52 volunteers from Cherry Point Marine Corps Air Station Cherry Point joined together to clean mariculture debris at the Harkers Island site.
+They helped remove approximately 3,000 pounds of debris that were blown ashore over years of storms.
+Some of the volunteers joined James Morris, an ecologist at NOAA, on a boat to collect pilings and PVC piping at an offshore portion of the site.
+A local contractor, Brooks Dredging and Marine Construction Inc. also worked to remove embedded aquaculture debris from the public trust bottom.
+They removed 21 dump truck loads from the site, with a total weight of 590,000 pounds of sandbags, pilings, and screens.
+The Duke University Marine Robotics and Remote Sensing research group monitored the site for recovery of marsh and seagrass using fixed-wing and rotor drones.
+The study provided a valuable methodology for differentiating artificial substrates from natural substrates using aerial imagery.